shredEngineer/Coherence-Telephone/README.md

 ## 📂 Project Documentation
 Click the sections below to access the files.

-[Uploading README_BREAKTHROUGH_# 🔬 BREAKTHROUGH: Coupling Mechanism Identified
+[ 🔬 BREAKTHROUGH: Coupling Mechanism Identified

 <details>
 <summary><b>⚡ CLICK TO EXPAND: How Topology Couples to EM Fields — The Missing Physics</b></summary>